October 2, 2024 · 17 mins read

 Read More:: Credit Score Vs CIBIL Score

 1. Ensures a lower rate of interest: The fact that the card is secured by a fixed deposit means it is a low-risk factor, which in turn results in lower rates of interest compared to regular cards.
-This is a great option for individuals who wish to gradually increase their credit scores but have less creditworthiness to begin with.
+This is a great option for individuals who wish to gradually increase their credit scores but have less creditworthiness to begin with a new FD credit card.

 2. Easy Approval: This is a perfect option for people with lower credit scores who have difficulty rebuilding their credit profile.
 Individuals with such portfolios will have an easier time obtaining a credit card through a fixed deposit.
 This is a way of establishing trust and building a credit profile among lenders.
-The process of securing a credit card requires minimal to no documentation, and everything is regulated through your fixed deposit account which eliminates a lot of details involved in the approval process.
+FD credit card apply requires minimal to no documentation, and everything is regulated through your fixed deposit account which eliminates a lot of details involved in the approval process.

 3. Flexibility in Financial Issues: This middle-ground method allows individuals some financial flexibility, such as immediate access to funds during emergencies or to make sudden purchases which they would otherwise not have any access to.